immunomind/immunarch-shiny/README.md

 # `immunarch-shiny` - A Shiny application for visualizing immune repertoire statistics

 ## Introduction
 `immunarch-shiny` is a simple application allowing user to upload their data and immediately get plots for various immune repertoires features.
-Currently only diveristy estimation is available.
+Currently only diversity estimation is available.

 ## Project Goals
 - Make possible analysis of immune repertoires without R knowledge